Jhn63/TicTacToe_Game/README.md

 # TicTacToe_Game
 ## A Simple Tic-tac-Toe game for two players using Java Swing

-The game works with a turn-based shifts, it ends when 3 figures are line up in vertical, horizontal, or diagonal.
-The game ends in even if there's no more spot available and none of the three previous scenarios could be done
+The game works with a turn-based shift, it ends when 3 figures are lined up vertically, horizontally, or diagonally.
+The game can end even if there's no more spot available and none of the three previous scenarios could be achieved

 ![screenshot](shoot.png)